olson-sean-k/nym/README.md

 |------------|----------------------------------------|
 | `{!b3sum}` | [Blake3] hash of the source file.      |
 | `{!ts}`    | Modified timestamp of the source file. |

+For example, `{!b3sum}` is replaced by the Blake3 hash of the matched file.

+Substitutions support optional formatters.
+Formatters must appear last in a substitution following a vertical bar `|`.
+Formatters are separated by commas `,`.
+Any number of formatters may be used and are applied in the order in which they appear.

+The pad formatter pads substitution text to a specified width and alignment using the given character shim.
+For example, `{#1|>4[0]}` pads the substition text into four columns using right alignment and the character `0` for padding.
+If the original substitution text is `13`, then it becomes `0013` after formatting.

 ## Development